GoutamS23/Employee_Management_TypeORM-PgSQL/README.md

-# Company Leave Management System API
+# Employee Management System API

 This API provides functionalities for managing user accounts, leaves, check-ins/check-outs, and timesheets in a company's leave management system.